 Omalo to Shatili trek is probably the best trek I have done in Georgia.
 The donkey paths connect the old traditional villages which played an important historical role in the face of enemies.
-The scenery consists primarily of massive valleys split with a big river, mountains, and old villages with interesting stone architecture surrounded by the famous Georgian watch towers.
+The scenery consists primarily of massive valleys split with a big river, mountains, and old villages with interesting stone architecture surrounded by the famous Georgian watchtowers.

 The full Omalo to Shatili trek takes up to 5-6 days.
 However, the first 2 days can be done by a 4×4 and be driven directly to Girevi village.
 In addition, you can hire horses to carry your packs and gear making you lighter and faster.

 In my opinion, I consider this long (about 80km long) trek as medium-hard.
-There is a lot of constant elevation loss and gain (approximately 3,500m up & down), and you have to be self-supported (unless you fancy hiring horses and mules), which means you have to carry heavy backpack.
+There is a lot of constant elevation loss and gain (approximately 3,500m up & down), and you have to be self-supported (unless you fancy hiring horses and mules), which means you have to carry a heavy backpack.
 Adding to the mix a daily of 8-10 hours of trekking with occasional river crossings.

 The first 2 days, from Omalo to Dartlo to Girevi, the path is mostly on a drivable road.
-Then the path turn to donkey/shepherd trails.
+Then the path turns to donkey/shepherd trails.
 Occasionally you have to cross the river on man-made wooden bridges, and few times you can’t escape but crossing it on foot.
 Most of the trail is marked with painted flags on rocks and trees.